Delfinistkata/swimming-quiz/README.md

 * [Ascrii Art](https://www.asciiart.eu/) was used for the welcome logo.

-* [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to generate mockup imagery.
+* [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to generate mock-up imagery.

 <br>